-If you become infected with the chickenpox virus, you will begin to get symptoms 10 to 21 days later.
-Initial symptoms of chickenpox include:
+If you catch the chickenpox virus, you’ll begin to get symptoms 10 to 21 days later.
+The first symptoms can include:

 - mild headache